ubc-library-rc/intro-git/content/04_collab.md

 First the Owner needs to give the Collaborator access to their repository.
-On GitHub, click the settings button on the right, then select Collaborators, and enter your partner's GitHub username.
+On GitHub, click the settings button on the right, then select Manage access, and enter your partner's GitHub username in the search bar.

 ![Adding Collaborators on GitHub](figures/github-add-collaborators.png)